Duncan Campbell (journalist, born 1952): Early journalism

 After leaving Sussex University, Campbell became a member of the Brighton Voice collective.
 Founded in March 1973 by Roy Carr-Hill and George Wilson, the paper's content followed broadly anarcho-socialist principles, with emphasis on reports on housing, the police, gay rights, civil liberties, the environment, unemployment, anti-racism, fascism, and women's rights.

 He was also a regular contributor to the New Scientist and Time Out magazines, which during the early 1970s had a much more radical editorial remit than they did in later years.
 In 1976, Campbell wrote a seminal story for Time Out, co-authored with Mark Hosenball, called "The Eavesdroppers".
 It was the first time the British news media printed the acronym GCHQ, which stood for Government Communications Headquarters, a highly secretive arm of the British secret services, responsible for communications interception.

 The article led to the forcible deportation of its American co-author, Hosenball.
 Campbell, who could not be deported, was instead placed under MI5 surveillance, which included the tapping of his phones.
 The following year, Campbell agreed to talk with ex-signals intelligence operator, John Berry, at Berry's home.
 He was accompanied by fellow Time Out reporter, Crispin Aubrey.
 After a three-hour conversation, Special Branch arrested the three under the Official Secrets Act 1911, leading to the ABC trial.
 In 1978, Campbell was convicted by the jury, but punishment was not handed out.

-In 1982, Campbell published War Plan UK – the Truth about Civil Defence in Britain, which revealed and discussed – often for the first time – the inadequacy and futility of the British government's preparations in the event of nuclear war.
+In 1982, Campbell published War Plan UK – the Truth about Civil Defence in Britain, a book which revealed and discussed, often for the first time, the British government's preparations in the event of nuclear war; Campbell perceived these preparations as being geared towards suppressing internal dissent during a crisis period and ensuring the post-attack survival of the government at the cost of much of the wider British population (who were expected to construct "fallout rooms" in their own homes while the government took shelter in purpose-built bunkers).